 SolarWinds strongly recommends that you back up your Windows Registry before modifying it.
 You should only edit the registry if you are experienced and confident in doing so.
 Using a registry editor incorrectly can cause serious issues with your operating system, which could require you to reinstall your operating system to correct them.
 SolarWinds cannot guarantee resolutions to any damage resulting from making registry edits.

-To create a Chromium whitelist:
+To create a Chromium allowlist:

 - Append the registry key with the website URL, as shown in this example: